Why Educational Institutions Need Unified DDI

 Meanwhile, over at Hochschule Ostwestfalen-Lippe University, they were having challenges with integration between their IP address and network documentation and their DNS/DHCP core network services.
 The problem?
 There simply was no integration whatsoever – making the management and maintenance a manual, labor-intensive process for their IT team.
 It also greatly increased the risk of a network configuration error, which would have left the entire campus disconnected.

-In short, both of these universities needed one thing: a full Adaptive DNS solution.
+In short, both of these universities needed one thing: a Unified DDI solution.

 A simple yet powerful address manager solution would handle all of their DNS, DHCP and IP address management issues in one secure place.
 Both schools also needed their networks to have automation, integration and more simplistic management, so the right IPAM solution could fulfill their needs and keep the campuses running smoothly.

-Adaptive DNS may sound like it’s solely meant for suit-and-tie businesses, but in reality, any large network can benefit from the control and security that is had from the right network management solution.
+Unified DDI may sound like it’s solely meant for suit-and-tie businesses, but in reality, any large network can benefit from the control and security that comes from the right network management solution.

 Read more